My Favourite Hikes in Kananaskis (So Far!)

 Tent Ridge is definitely one of the most rewarding hikes I've ever done and one of my all-time favourites.
 Average hikers will feel challenged but will be able to complete it, and it's tough enough to keep the crowds at bay.
 You'll walk through a mossy larch forest, cross an alpine meadow, trudge up loose exposed scree, then return via a steep hillside.
 Oh, and did I mention you'll see absolutely stunning views throughout?
 Yeah.

 To find the proper trailhead (you don't want to accidentally take the return path, which is signed), walk back from the parking lot to the trail heading up a grassy hill.
-About ten minutes in, you'll be guided onto another path to your right, indicated by rocks placed in the form of an arrow and bright ribbons in a tree (photo, left).
+About ten minutes in, you'll be guided onto another path to your right, indicated by rocks placed in the form of an arrow and bright ribbons in a tree.
 You'll head up into a steep, dense forest; enjoy the lushness, but make lots of noise.

 After an hour of hiking, you'll enter a large meadow/basin.
 Tent Ridge Horseshoe looms ahead; the horseshoe's two arms straddle you on either side.
-Go left from the meadow, into another forest, which will begin the steep ascent onto the rockslide.
+Go left from the meadow into another forest, which will begin the steep ascent onto the rockslide.
 This is where some short but adventurous scrambling begins.

-Warning: On this ascent of the left arm, there will be a few exposed spots, where a fall could mean a helicopter ride to the hospital.
-There will also be a 15-foot vertical wall to climb up, so minimal rock climbing skills will help here.
-If you're not used to scrambling or are afraid of heights, you might want to reconsider this trail.
 Don't let more experienced hikers tell you that it's not really dangerous; sheer exposure doesn't lessen with experience, cockiness or comfort with heights.
 That being said, there is always a spot to place your feet or a ledge to hold onto with your hands.
 I am afraid of heights and found that I was nervous but capable.
-Do make sure you secure your hiking poles in your bag (tucked in the side pocket of my backpack, they caught the rock wall a few times, throwing me slightly off balance -- didn't help my nerves).
+Do make sure you secure your hiking poles in your bag - mine were tucked in the side pocket of my backpack, but they caught the rock wall a few times, throwing me slightly off balance.

 From the meadow, it took about an hour to scale the first arm and arrive at the communications cabin, and what an incredible sight awaited us there!
 This is an excellent spot for lunch.
-Descend the horseshoe saddle and climb back up, for about 30 minutes, to the 2nd peak (high point) for more stunning views.
+Descend the horseshoe saddle and climb back up, for about 30-40 minutes, to the 2nd peak (high point) for more stunning views.
 I found the saddle to be the most beautiful part of the hike.

-The right arm stretches out in front of you and there's some exposure if you walk too close to the ledge.
-Stick to the left side of the slope.
-This is the most chilled-out part of the hike; you'll make your way back the second arm with unimpeded views of the Spray Valley.
 At the end of the arm, a very steep descent into an open gulch awaits you; lots of trails intersect here, but they all pretty much lead back to the main trail.
 Once you catch it, it's about an hour back to the parking lot through forest and a right turn onto an old 4x4 track.

 Sparrowhawk Tarns Map